TaaviE/Loosindus/README.md

 My aim is to keep this project as simple as possible in every aspect, including deploying.

- 1. Install Python 3.8
+ 1. Install Python 3.8 (No, older versions do not work)
  2. Make a virtual environment (`python3 -m venv .venv && source .venv/bin/activate`)
  3. Install wheel with pip (`python3 -m pip install wheel`)
  4. Install requirements (`python3 -m pip install -r requirements.txt`)
- 5. Set up PostgreSQL with the script in `init_db.sql`, I can't promise flask-sqlalchemy's schema creation will be perfect
+ 5. Set up PostgreSQL with the script in `init_db.sql`
- 6. Set up uwsgi/gunicorn and nginx as you wish (to provide TLS), this app won't work without TLS, it's hardcoded
+ 6. Set up uwsgi/gunicorn and nginx
  7. **UPDATE THE CONFIGURATION** - this is so critical that everything will break if you don't, not kidding
- 8. Estonian ID card support requires a subdomain and additional nginx configuration, if you don't configure it the option will just not work
+ 8. Estonian ID card support requires a subdomain and additional nginx configuration, if you don't configure it, it will just not work
  9. You're done.
-Use `/profile` or `/settings` to configure your account. `/recreategraph` to regenerate the gifting graph.
-Configuring groups and families currently has to be done manually in the database (trivial many-to-many relationship) but UI is actively being developed.
+Use the setup wizard to begin.

 In case this above was too complex you can just use the version hosted by me and ask if you need any help.

 ## Planned development

   * Check the GitHub Projects tab
+  * If you have requests or issues, open an issue on GitHub

 ## Donations